Getting Started with Althea Operator Tools

 Finally, if the user has set a User Bandwidth Limit (Router Dashboard/Advanced), it is displayed here.

 Contact shows the user’s information.
 These fields can be edited directly in Ops Tools, and the values will be saved to the Ops Tools database.
 Within a few heartbeats, the values will be synced down to the router itself as well.
 This is a bidirectional sync, and if there is a conflict between the router and Ops Tools database, the most recent entries will be displayed.
-This allows either the network operator or user to keep the contact info up to date. verify this behavior with dev
+This allows either the network operator or user to keep the contact info up to date.

-Finances displays the user financial metrics, such as spending, income, deposits, and withdraws per week and per month.
+Finances displays the user’s financial metrics, such as spending, income, deposits, and withdraws per week and per month.
 While this is a helpful overview, the user has a far more in-depth view into their router’s finances and bandwidth usage at Router Dashboard/Finances.

 Latency provides options for different time periods, 15 mins, 1 hr, 8 hr, and 24 hr.
 Selecting one of these will generate a graph of average router latency over that time period.
 Values of latency to upstream (the next hop in the network), and latency to exit (the summation of all hops in the network) are charted across a time X axis.
 The latency measurement in milliseconds Y axis of the graph will automatically scale as needed.
 If a router goes offline, the latency goes to infinity, so the graph will show a sharp vertical spike.
-The ideal latency graph would be a flat horizonal line and a value of 20 ms or below.
+The ideal latency graph would be a flat horizontal line and a value of 20 ms or below.
 A realistic (and still very good) latency graph will vary between a few ms up and down, and look fairly flat when viewed from a longer time scale.
 The latency graph for a poorly operating router is likely to have sharp spikes upwards and be very uneven.

 Neighbors displays important information about the router’s participation in the network.
 The name of the router’s upstream is displayed.
 Note this name is polled from the Router Nickname, so it may differ from the Router Card Title specified in Ops Tools.
 Exit Latency and Upstream Latency are displayed with lowest and average values.
-The lower the better. ask dev - average over what timespane?
+The lower the better.
 Upstream packet loss is also displayed, both a 5 minute average and the running average since the router was last powered on.
 Next is the Neighbor Count, and the table showing all neighbors that the router can see.
 Both upstream and downstream connections are displayed here, as well as any router visible through the router’s MESH or WAN ports.

 The Speed column in the neighbors table reports on the actions or inactions of the Bandwidth Shaper (an Althea feature discussed in /pages/how-althea-works).
 It displays the ceiling of the bandwidth limit that the Bandwidth Shaper has placed between the router and its neighbor.
 If “Unlimited” is displayed, this means the Bandwidth Shaper has detected no issues and is doing nothing.
 If a number of mbps is displayed, the Bandwidth Shaper has detected unstable latency and is throttling that link to fine tune performance.
 The minimum value is specified by the Network Operator (that’s you).